List of Government Franchises in India

 4. Aadhar Kendra

-This Government Franchises in India enroll individuals in the Aadhar card and related services such as correction and update.
+This one of the best among list of Government Franchises in India enroll individuals in the Aadhar card and related services such as correction and update.
 As a franchisee, you would collect biometric and demographic information ensure that the information is correct and maintain citizen information confidentiality.
 This franchise is part of the India digital identity program.
 Becoming a franchisee requires an investment in biometric devices and secure IT infrastructure.
 The franchise works under very strict constraints as per which UIDAI (Unique Identification Authority of India) operates.

 5. Passport Seva Kendra